Problem Statement

 - Compare the characters at

-after converting them to lowercase.
+left and right after converting them to lowercase.

 - If all characters match, return

-.
-If any characters mismatch, return false
+true.
+If any characters mismatch, return false.

 Time Complexity